MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/5/index.md

 - [ ] Gains are paid out at inception, and losses only at maturity.
 - [ ] It applies only to forward contracts.

-> **Explanation:** For exchange-traded futures, participants’ positions are revalued daily against the settle price, requiring margin adjustments to reflect gains or losses.
+> **Explanation:**( For exchange-traded futures, participants’ positions are revalued daily against the settle price, requiring margin adjustments to reflect gains or losses.)

----

 ### If a corporation documents a currency futures contract as a hedge of forecast future receipts, and the hedge is fully effective, where might the derivative’s gains or losses initially be reported under IFRS 9?